Venthe/gitea-helm-chart/README.md

 `values.yaml`.
 With the migration to an auto-generated [Parameters](#parameters) section, a new parameter `gitea.startupProbe.enabled` has been introduced set to `false` by default.
-If you are using the `startupProbe` you need to add that new parameter.
+If you are using the `startupProbe` you need to add that new parameter and set it to `true`.
 Otherwise, your defined probe won't be considered after the upgrade.

 ## Chart upgrade to 5.0.0